Notice to Customers of Town of Pulaski Waterworks

 - Potable water is available at the following locations: Wal-Mart.

 We will inform you when you no longer need to boil your water.
 To address this problem we are repairing the broken line, flushing and disinfecting the system, and collecting special bacteriological samples to ensure water quality.
-We anticipate resolving the problem by Monday July 18, 2022.
-Public notification will go out once it has been lifted.
+We anticipate resolving the problem by Friday July 15, 2022 and no later than Saturday July 16, 2022.

 For more information call: